 In 2011 and 2012, authorities also accused a group of local men of having ordered, planned, and carried out the crime.
 The individuals, reports said, had grievances with Gomes in relation to his coverage of local crime, corruption, and drug trafficking.
 Police charged a businessman, Lailson Lopes, known as "Gordo da Rodoviária," as the mastermind of the crime, according to news reports.
 Four other men, including a local army lieutenant colonel, military police officer, lawyer, and a former pastor who was serving a jail sentence for drug trafficking, were also charged for their alleged roles in the murder, according to news reports.
 All five men denied involvement.

 Dos Santos was sentenced on August 6, 2013, to 27 years in prison on charges of shooting and killing Gomes.
 His sentence was later reduced to 21 years on appeal, according to news reports.

-Lawyer Rivaldo Dantas de Farias, the third alleged mastermind, a trial by jury on September 10, 2019, where he was sentenced to 14 years in prison and lost the right to practice law, according to local news reports.
+Lawyer Rivaldo Dantas de Farias, the third alleged mastermind, was found guilty in a trial by jury on September 10, 2019, where he was sentenced to 14 years in prison and lost the right to practice law, according to local news reports.
 Farias had been in pre-trial detention since July 5, 2019, after a judge approved his detention based on the risk he would attempt to interfere with the judicial process, according to reports.